Yureehh/GamerOracle/docs/index.rst

 ..
-Data-Science-Project-Boilerplate documentation master file, created by sphinx-quickstart.
+Popify documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Data-Science-Project-Boilerplate documentation!
+Popify documentation!
 ==================================================

 Contents: